Witness LH (Canada)This page contains information on Witness LH for veterinary use.

 Vi.
 Sample Information

-WITNESS® LH requires only three drops of serum to run each test.
+WITNESS® LH requires only four drops of serum to run each test.
 Collect the blood sample in a plain (red top) vacutainer or serum separator tube.
 Allow the blood to clot and separate the serum by centrifugation.
 The sample should not be hemolyzed or lipemic.
 Testing should be performed the same day as sample collection.
 If this is not possible, refrigerate the serum for up to 24 hours.
 Serum may be frozen for prolonged storage.
 Do not thaw and refreeze.

 Vii.
 Storage And Stability